 I wish it had a bit better thermals so it wouldn't get warm with the

-because I do not like fan noises.
+because I do not like fan noises, but otherwise it's a pretty decent machine.

 Lenovo USB-C Dock